lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

 In this article we:

 * Discuss cleaning up scraped webpage text, and what the existing solutions are
+* Show that ChatGPT does a great job at cleaning up page text and providing other useful metrics simultaneously
-* Show how to use ChatGPT to do a much better job
+* Show how to use ChatGPT to handle documents longer than its maximum token context length

 ### Why we needed to scrape
 When we discovered how powerful ChatGPT was, we decided to build a software security chat-bot so that people